rust-hosted-langs/book/booksrc/chapter-interp-compiler-impl.md

 ```

 And then there's the evaluation of the `Pair` AST type.
 This represents,
-visually, the opening of a `(` which, of course, is a function call. _Eval_
+visually, the syntax `(function_name arg1 arg2 argN)` which is, of course, a
-cannot tell us the value of a function call, the function must be applied to
+function call. _Eval_ cannot tell us the value of a function call, the function
-it's arguments first.
+must be applied to it's arguments first.
 So into _apply_ we recurse!

 The first argument to `compile_apply()` is the function name `Symbol`, the
 second argument is the list of function arguments.